The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Old Colorado City is located right at the base of the mountains, and the feeling of fall is in the air in September and October.

-It’s a family friendly event from 11am to 3pm, including a pumpkin patch, kids zone, face painting and pumpkin decorating, as well as a beer garden, food vendors, and sidewalk sales too!
+And this family friendly event includes a pumpkin patch, kids zone, face painting and pumpkin decorating, as well as a beer garden and food vendors.

 Looking for more events in Old Colorado City?
 Check out their events calendar for the latest on all things OCC.